Mastercard/client-encryption-java/README.md

 #### Using HTTP Headers for Encryption Params <a name="using-http-headers-for-encryption-params"></a>

-In the sections above, encryption parameters (initialization vector, encrypted symmetric key, etc.) are part of the HTTP payload.
+In the sections above, encryption parameters (initialization vector, encrypted symmetric key, etc.) are part of the HTTP payloads.

 Here is how to configure the library for using HTTP headers instead.

 ##### Configuration for Using HTTP Headers <a name="configuration-for-using-http-headers"></a>